aws-samples/serverless-samples/apigw-response-streaming/python-strands-agentcore/README.md

-# API Gateway Streaming Example Agent - Strands Agents + Amazon Bedrock AgentCore
+# Strands response streaming on Amazon Bedrock AgentCore

 This project demonstrates how to stream responses in Amazon API Gateway using a simple AI agent hosted on Amazon Bedrock AgentCore runtime as an integration.
 The agent uses Strands Agents and a foundational model on Bedrock.